awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ### SendReceiveMessages class

 The following class uses the Amazon SQS API to send and retrieve messages.
 For example, the **getMessages** method retrieves a message from the queue.
 Likewise, the **processMessage** method sends a message to a queue.
+In addition, the Amazon Comprehend API is used to detect the main language of the incoming message.

 ```java
 /*